MichaelShaw/tavern/README.md

 Board game engine

 # Santorini
 - Add some form of move ordering?
+(Requires quite a few changes)
+- Change Move to be index based for (from) rather than slot based
 - Add iterative deepening based root move ordering (for alpha beta pruning)
 - Adversarial heuristic testing (play AIs with same search depth against each other
 - Playout needs to be improved to include an equivalent of rollback.